-At Ecotricity it is our commitment to you that we will provide you only with carboNZero Certified electricity sourced from non-thermal renewables including hydro, wind and solar.
-Because we are independantly carboNZero Certified by Enviro-Mark Solutions you can be assured your electricity is sourced from carboNZero Certified generation.
+At Ecotricity it is our commitment to you that we will provide you only with competitively priced Toitū climate positive certified electricity sourced from non-thermal renewables including hydro, wind and solar.

 1. Supply of Electricity by ECOTRICITY

-1.1 Your carboNZero Certified friendship (with benefits) with ECOTRICITY starts on the date we start supplying electricity to your uber sustainable Premises.
+1.1 Your Toitū climate positive certified friendship (with benefits) with ECOTRICITY starts on the date we start supplying electricity to your uber sustainable Premises.

 1.3 There may be more than one Pricing Schedule.
 If there is no Pricing Schedule attached or notified to you, then our standard pricing for customers of your type will apply.
 Our standard pricing will be fixed for one year unless otherwise specified, at which point it will be open to review.

-1.5 These general terms are for the purchase or supply of renewable electricity from ECOTRICITY to you our most valued and carbon reducing customer for the term of the Agreement.
-There will be times, unfortunately, when we cannot get our most sought after renewable electricity to you but these times will be few and far between (for instance your local grid or national grid may be temporarily disconnected), and are the responsibility of the network so are outside of our control.
-However, if the grid goes down we offset your total electricity consumption over an annualized basis so it is still 100% carboNZero Certified Renewable.
-Further we over compensate for infrequent situations like this in our carboNZero audit by providing a 5 – 15% carbon offset buffer.
+1.4 These general terms are for the purchase or supply of renewable electricity from ECOTRICITY to you our most valued and carbon reducing customer for the term of the Agreement.
+There will be times, unfortunately, when we cannot get our most sought-after renewable electricity to you but these times will be few and far between (for instance your local grid or national grid may be temporarily disconnected), and are the responsibility of the network so are outside of our control.
+However, if the grid goes down we offset your total electricity consumption over an annualized basis so it is still 100% Toitū climate positive certified Renewable.
+Further we overcompensate for infrequent situations like this in our climate positive audit by providing a 5 – 15% carbon offset buffer.

-2.2 You must not interfere or tamper with the Meter or the immediate connections to it.
-This is because it is very dangerous to do it (we prefer living and breathing customers) but also because you may be criminally prosecuted for doing so (we prefer customers that are not in the clink).
-You must therefore keep the Meter safe.
+2.6 Please keep your meter safe.
+You must not interfere or tamper with the Meter or the immediate connections to it as this is extremely dangerous to do it but also because you may be criminally prosecuted for doing so (we prefer customers that are not in the clink).
 If you become aware of any interference with the Meter you must please notify us as soon as reasonably practicable.

-2.3 ECOTRICITY or its metering agents will attempt to read the Meter at the Premises no less than 6 times per year, provided we have access or daily for Time of Use meters.
-Time of Use meters will of course be remotely read on a more regular or daily basis while you are sipping your latte or taking a nap.
+2.7 Metering agents on behalf of ECOTRICITY will attempt to read the legacy Meter at the Premises no less than 6 times per year, provided we have access or daily for Time of Use meters.
+Time of Use meters will read remotely on a regular or daily basis.

-2.5 If we find that a Meter is producing inaccurate readings, then we will issue a correcting notice, but you will still be on our Christmas Card list.
+2.9 If we find that a Meter is producing inaccurate readings, we will inform the account holder and issue a correcting notice.
 Any adjustment to our record of your electricity usage will be reflected in subsequent invoices.
-If the adjustment results in us owing you money, it will be credited to your account, you little rippa!
-If the adjustment results in you owing us money, you will pay the corrected amount owing to us, gulp, within 10 Business Days of us advising you of the amount payable (which may be by way of the next invoice).
+If the adjustment results in us owing you money, it will be credited to your account.
+If the adjustment results in you owing us money, you will be required to pay the overdue amount that will be reflected on your next invoice.

-2.6 If you add to, modify or replace any equipment on your Premises then we may require that the Meter is upgraded which in most cases will not cost a dime.
-We’ll let you know if there is a charge however which will be put on your next bill.
+2.10 If you add to, modify or replace any metering equipment on your Premises then we may require that the Meter is upgraded.
+All metering costs are passed to the account holder.
+If your meter cannot be reused, we will inform you if costs are involved and will be placed on your next invoice.

-2.8 The Meter Owner (if it is not ECOTRICITY or the customer) has no liability (in respect of the supply of electricity) to you under this Agreement.
-This provision is for the benefit of and enforceable by the Meter Owner pursuant to the Contracts (Privity) Act 1982, yawn.
+2.11 The Meter equipment provider has no liability (in respect of the supply of electricity) to you under this Agreement.
+This provision is for the benefit of and enforceable by the Meter Owner pursuant to the Contracts (Privity) Act 1982.

 3.2 ECOTRICITY will only collect, use and disclose personal information provided by you or electricity usage information for the purposes of this Agreement unless we have your consent or disclosure is required by law (including the Rules).
 The purposes of this Agreement include: